 I was taking out two of the boys to McDonald’s just to hang out when I was confronted by said sign at the register.
 Maybe I was just a little tired, but it seemed funny being told just to randomly smile by a sign that clearly had no self-awareness.
 I suppose that the management wanted to reinforce that McDonald’s was a happy place to be, but it’s symptomatic of an interesting trend.

-Last summer, at the very beginning of summer I might add, Luke had an accident and broke his foot.
-We went from “I really hope that isn’t broken” to “I think that might be broken” to “I’ll be surprised if it isn’t broken” over the course of hours as it started to bruise and swell up.
-I felt sick when I saw the x-rays the next morning.
-You know it is bad when I can tell that it is broken since usually my expertise in radiology is limited to “yep, that’s a foot”; it was really broken.
+Last summer, of course at the very beginning, Luke had an accident and broke his foot.
+We went from, “I really hope that isn’t broken,” to “I think that might be broken,” and then finally, “I’ll be surprised if it isn’t broken” over the course of hours as it started to bruise and swell up.
+The x-rays the next morning were sickening.
+It is definitely bad when even I can tell that it’s broken since my expertise in radiology is limited to, “yep, that’s a foot”- it was really broken.

 This post uses affiliate links.
 For more information, please see the disclosure policy.